FriendsOfSymfony/FOSRestBundle/README.md

         {} // `new_user_comments`   [GET] /users/{slug}/comments/new
     }

 Notice, that we get rid of `User` part in action names.
-It's because RestfulControllers routing already knows, that `CommentsController::...` is child resources of `UsersController::getUser()` resource.
+It's because RestBundle routing already knows, that `CommentsController::...` is child resources of `UsersController::getUser()` resource.

 ### Include resource collections in application routing